-- (1) If a person offers securities under a disclosure document and the disclosure document passes its expiry date, the person must deal with applications for the securities under the document in accordance with subsections (2) and (3). - (1A) An offence based on subsection (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (2) If an application is received on or before the expiry date, the person may issue or transfer securities to the applicant.
+- (1) If a person offers securities under a disclosure document and the disclosure document passes its expiry date, the person must deal with applications for the securities under the document in accordance with subsections (2) and (3). - (1A) An offence based on subsection (1) is an offence of strict liability.

+(2) If an application is received on or before the expiry date, the person may issue or transfer securities to the applicant.